Arch2490/WorldCreate/README.md

 - Before pressing F6, Make sure you can on the title screen.
 Might break if you are already on the worlds menu.
 - Dont press the Tab key before running the hotkey.
 You can tell if it is pressed if there is a white outline even if your mouse is not hoverig over it.
 - Dont use mods that add any new UI elements (eg, SpeedrunIGT, Atum, etc).
 The Tab-Enter might break since it would instead highlight those UI elements instead of the Singleplayer Button.
+- Make sure you already have atleast a single world in your worlds list.
+- I made the cooldown kinda fast so if you PC is slow it might lag behind and not fill in the seed box.